-- Feelings and emotions are not dangerous, in and of themselves, they are the result of a thought or image forming a perception of danger or reaction to real and present danger.
+- Feelings and emotions are not dangerous, in and of themselves.
+They are the result of a thought or image forming a perception of danger or a reaction to real and present danger.

 - Thoughts can drive our mood and feelings and moods and feelings can drive our thoughts.

-- The mind does not exist in isolation and is exquisitely responsive to many body systems.
+- The mind does not exist in isolation and is exquisitely responsive to many bodily systems.

-- Affect, what shows on your face and your body in terms of posture, effects mood and mood effects thinking and body reactions-the relationship is cyclical and complex.
+- Affect is what shows on your face and your body in terms of posture.
+It affects mood and mood affects thinking and body reactions.
+The relationship is cyclical and complex.